World Leaders Warn Against Nationalism At World War I Remembrance Ceremony

 At a ceremony in Paris on Sunday to commemorate the end of World War I, world leaders made impassioned pleas for global cooperation, with several making forceful denouncements against rising forces of nationalism.

-In a speech at the Arc de Triomphe, French President Emmanuel Macron took aim at the style of nationalism that has been embraced by President Trump, warning a crowd of dignitaries and heads of state about how the splintering of multilateral institutions led to the first World War, and now threaten to divide the world once again.
+In a speech at the Arc de Triomphe, French President Emmanuel Macron took aim at the style of nationalism that has been embraced by President Trump, warning a crowd of dignitaries and heads of state about how the splintering of multilateral institutions led to the first World War and now threaten to divide the world once again.

-"The traces of this war never went away," Macron said, "The old demons are rising again."
+"The traces of this war never went away," Macron said.
+"The old demons are rising again."

 "Patriotism is the exact opposite of nationalism," Macron continued.
 "Nationalism is a betrayal of patriotism.
-In saying 'Our interests first, whatever happens to the others,' you erase the most precious thing a nation can have, that which makes it live, that which causes it to be great and that which is most important: Its moral values."
+In saying, 'Our interests first, whatever happens to the others,' you erase the most precious thing a nation can have, that which makes it live, that which causes it to be great and that which is most important: its moral values."

-Among the dozens of world leaders in attendance were President Trump, Canadian Prime Minister Justin Trudeau, President Recep Tayyip Erdogan of Turkey and Israeli Prime Minister Benjamin Netanyahu.
+Among the dozens of world leaders in attendance were Trump, Canadian Prime Minister Justin Trudeau, President Recep Tayyip Erdogan of Turkey and Israeli Prime Minister Benjamin Netanyahu.

-Most of the world leaders attending the Armistice Day event were transported to the ceremony site in buses, and then marched together down the Champs-Elysees towards the Arc de Triomphe.
-President Trump and Russian President Vladimir Putin each arrived to the commemoration separately, citing security reasons.
+Most of the world leaders attending the Armistice Day event were transported to the ceremony site in buses, and they then marched together down the Champs-Élysées toward the Arc de Triomphe.
+Trump and Russian President Vladimir Putin arrived to the commemoration separately, citing security reasons.

 LIVE - #WWI armistice centennial: World leaders walk toward the #ArcdeTriomphe as the commemoration ceremony starts in #Paris— FRANCE 24 English (@France24_en) November 11, 2018